Take 2 for SpaceX's 1st astronaut launch with more storms

 Forecasters put the odds of acceptable weather conditions Saturday at 50-50, with the outlook improving to 60% favorable on Sunday.
 Rain and clouds were the main concerns for both days.

-While NASA urged spectators to stay home because of the pandemic, prime viewing spots at area parks and beaches were packed Wednesday.
+While NASA urged spectators to stay home Wednesday because of the pandemic, prime viewing spots at area parks and beaches were packed.
 A weekend launch could draw even bigger crowds.
 The Kennedy Space Center Visitor Complex reopened Thursday, after a 2 1/2-month shutdown, and within a few hours, all 4,000 tickets were snapped up for Saturday’s launch attempt.

-President Donald Trump and Vice President Mike Pence were expected to return for the Saturday attempt.
-The number of employees, journalists and guests inside remained extremely limited because of the pandemic.
+President Donald Trump and Vice President Mike Pence were expected to return Saturday to watch from inside Kennedy.
+The number of employees, journalists and guests allowed inside the space center remained extremely limited because of the pandemic.

 Whether an attempt is made Saturday or Sunday, “There will be no pressure.
 We will launch when we’re ready,” Bridenstine said.